dgraph-io/dgraph-docs/content/learn/developer/sample-apps/_index.md

 +++
 date = "2023-03-20T19:35:35+11:00"
+title = "Sample Apps"
-title = "Build a ReactJS application using Dgraph GraphQL API" description = "From learning the basics of graph databases to advanced functions and capabilities, Dgraph docs have the information you need." type = "learn" weight = 1
+description = "The following sample apps show some of the possibilities when you build your app with GraphQL and Dgraph database." type = "learn" weight = 2
 [menu.learn]
+  name = "Sample Apps"
-  name = "Build a React application" parent = "developer" identifier = "react-app"
+  parent = "developer"
+  identifier = "learn-apps"

 +++